 Contrary to what The LeBaron Story and Maud’s Story would have you believe (so as to make Joel and his father Dayer look like Prophets), it was“Ervil who wrote “Priesthood Expounded”—NOT Joel!

 Ervil consorted some with Joel.
-But Ervil was the family Scriptorian, writer, and aggressor—Joel’s eighteen-months-younger brother and rival who always took away from Joel “everything he ever started or got,” said Joel — though Ervil had about three years less formal education than his older brother Joel, no less!
-(Ervil left school in 9th grade.
-Joel graduated from High School — 12th grade.)
+But Ervil (like his brothers Ben and Ross Wesley Sr.) was a self-made Scriptorian, writer, and preacher—and Joel’s eighteen-months-younger brother and rival … who always took away from Joel “everything he ever started or got,” said Joel.

-Joel knew the success of his Church was due to Ervil’s intellectual and personal superiority, writing, and knowledge.
+Joel knew the success of his Church was due to not only Ervil’s charisma and cons; but to his intellectual and leadership superiority, writing, and knowledge.

 But then, Ervil left all the labor to his brothers — even let his wife and kids go to pot while he mostly sat about reading and studying Scriptures and such; while Joel and the others earned their keep by the sweat of their brow, attempting to support their families, though meager it was.

-Nevertheless, it’s deceiving to say (as many do today) those “Priesthood Expounded” words were Joel’s words!
+Nevertheless, it’s deceiving to say (as many do) those “Priesthood Expounded” words were Joel’s words!
 They largely were NOT!

-But that’s what modern-day Church-of-the-Firstborners would have you believe … while they even now include a flood of ERVIL’S dogma in their present-day revised COTFB teachings!
+But that’s what modern-day Church-of-the-Firstborners would have you believe … while they include a flood of ERVIL’S dogma in their present-day revised CotFotFoT teachings!
 LOL/OMG!!.

-Truth is, many of the the COTFB ideas were gleaned from their eldest insane-but-brilliant brother Ben’s church and teachings — that their third eldest sibling Ross Wesley later borrowed and built upon as the basis for his own “priesthood authority” and church.
+Truth is, many of the the CotFotFoT ideas were gleaned from their eldest insane-but-brilliant brother Ben’s church and teachings — that their third eldest sibling Ross Wesley Sr. later borrowed and built upon as the basis for his own “priesthood authority” and church.

 Joel and Ervil took these two older brothers’ ideas, along with others’ ideas, to form their own church and dogma—but Ervil was “the mouthpiece.”